automenta/mb7/doc/README.gra3.md

 Functional tags are edges that attach semantics and behavior to NObjects, emulating the capabilities of graph databases, ETL tools, analytics platforms, and dataflow environments.
-Below, I’ve mapped each category’s key features to SemanticScribe’s tag system, with examples of how tags and reactions implement them.
+Below, I’ve mapped each category’s key features to Netention’s tag system, with examples of how tags and reactions implement them.

 #### **1. Graph Databases / Knowledge Graph Platforms**